-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 Our calculation of intrinsic value is as follows:

-1. Value of core non-incoming producing assets, i.e. assets not expected to contribute to cash-flow in the next four years:
+1. Value of core non-incoming producing assets, i.e. assets not expected to contribute to cash flow in the next four years:

 a.
 Paul Isnard. $10 million.
 PI is moving toward production in ’19; SAND is estimating 190K oz/year resulting in a stream of $2.3 million to SAND for an estimated 15 years.
-Should be noted that the operator is estimating 270K oz of gold per year which would take SAND’s stream to $3 million.
-At a discount rate of 8% this stream is $17.5 million in PV and at 10% it’s $15 million.
+Should be noted that the operator is estimating 270K oz of gold per year, which would take SAND’s stream to $3 million.
+At a discount rate of 8%, this stream is $17.5 million in PV, and at 10%, it’s $15 million.

 b.
-Praire Creek. $10 million.
+Prairie Creek. $10 million.
 This mine is not expected to produce within the next 4 years.

 c.
 Mt.
 Hamilton. $10 million.
 This asset was recently bought by a PE firm.
 SAND has a contractual guarantee to receive at least $10 million by 2021.
-PE firm will have to write a check for this amount if the mine doesn’t go into production or produce that amount by 2021.
+The PE firm will have to write a check for this amount if the mine doesn’t go into production or produce that amount by 2021.
 Not in projected cash flows.

 d.
 Entrée Gold (Hugo North Extension asset). $31 million.
-Hugu is a monster mine with billions of dollars currently being invested.
+Hugo is a monster mine with billions of dollars currently being invested.
 The Hugo North Extension is a rich copper-gold porphyry deposit and Heruga is a copper-gold-molybdenum porphyry deposit.
 Both projects are located in the South Gobi desert of Mongolia, approximately 570 kilometers south of the capital city of Ulaanbaatar and 80 kilometers north of the border with China.

 The Hugo North Extension and Heruga are part of the Oyu Tolgoi mining complex and are managed by Oyu Tolgoi LLC, a subsidiary of Turquoise Hill Resources and the Government of Mongolia, and its project manager Rio Tinto PLC.
 Entrée retains a 20% interest in the resource deposits of the Hugo North Extension and Heruga.
-SAND is expecting between $8 to $10 million, beginning in 2027, for a 30 year expected mine life.
+SAND is expecting between $8 to $10 million, beginning in 2027, for a 30-year expected mine life.
 The PV of $9 million, beginning in ’27, is $49 million at an 8% discount rate and $34 million at a 10% discount rate.
-Entrée recently announced that an Oyu Tolgoi underground mine development and financing plan had been signed by the Government of Mongolia, Entrée's joint venture partner, Oyu Tolgoi LLC, Turquoise Hill Resources Ltd. and Rio Tinto.
-The plan provides a path forward to the eventual restart of underground development, including Lift 1 of the Hugo North Extension.
-Recently, Entrée’s joint venture partner, announced that it had signed a $4.4 billion finance facility for underground mine development at the Oyu Tolgoi project.
-The facility is being provided by a syndicate of international financial institutions and export credit agencies representing the governments of Canada, the United States and Australia, along with 15 commercial banks.
-Sandstorm has agreed to purchase an amount equal to 5.62% and 4.26% of the gold and silver by-products produced from the Hugo North Extension and Heruga deposits, respectively and an amount equal to 0.42% of the copper produced.
-Sandstorm will make ongoing payments equal to US$220 per ounce of gold, US$5 per ounce of silver and US$0.50 per pound of copper (subject to inflationary adjustments) until approximately 8.6 million ounces of gold, 40.3 million ounces of silver and 9.1 billion pounds of copper have been produced from the joint venture property.
-Thereafter, the purchase price will increase to US$500 per ounce of gold, US$10 per ounce of silver and US$1.10 per pound of copper (subject to inflationary adjustments).
-Sandstorm made an upfront cash deposit of US$40 million to acquire the stream in February 2013.

 e.
 Trek/Luna NSR $20 million ($4.5 million beginning in ’19 for 8 years discounted at 10%)